Erdogan wins second-round Turkish election endorsement of third-place candidate Ogan - ExBulletin

 I am not a person who likes to negotiate in this way.
 It will be the people who make the kings, he said.

-In an apparent attempt to sway nationalist voters, Kilicdaroglu toughened his tone last week, promising to send the refugees back and ruling out any peace talks with the PKK if elected.
+In an apparent attempt to sway nationalist voters, Kilicdaroglu hardened his tone last week, promising to send the refugees back and ruling out any peace negotiations with the PKK if elected.

 |